PMKielstra/Object-oriented-HTML/README.md

 ## Syntax
 ### Public 'methods'
-Use the `expose` tag to mark a public block of HTML.
+Use the `expose` attribute to mark a public block of HTML.
 ```html
 <!--Part of file1.oohtml-->
 <body>